der-tkw/traktforalfred/README.md

 # Trakt for Alfred
-*Trakt for Alfred* is a workflow for [Alfred v2] that enables you to list trending shows/movies and search for shows or movies on [trakt.tv].
+*Trakt for Alfred* is a workflow for [Alfred v2] that enables you interact with [trakt.tv].

 ### Features
+#### General Features
- - Display currently trending shows and movies
+ - Show trending movies
- - Search for specific tv shows and movies
+ - Show trending shows
+ - Display show watchlist (if user authenticated correctly)
+ - Display movie watchlist (if user authenticated correctly)
+ - Save API key, username, password-hash
+ - Test currently stored credentials
+ - Show version number

+#### Show Features
- - Display show summary (basic stuff, latest episode, network info, stats, a few links etc.)
+ - Display summary
+    - Basic info
+    - Latest episode
+    - Certification (e.g. 'TV-MA')
+    - Network info
+    - Search trailer
+    - trakt.tv Stats
+    - View on IMDB
+    - View on trakt.tv
+    - Add/Remove to/from watchlist (if user is authenticated correctly)
+ - Display ist of actors
+ - Display episode list (including special episodes)

+#### Movie Features
- - Display movie summary (basic stuff, release date, main cast, stats, trailer etc.)
+ - Display summary
+    - Basic info
+    - Release date
+    - Certification (e.g. 'R')
+    - View trailer in YouTube
+    - trakt.tv Stats
+    - View on IMDB
+    - View on trakt.tv
+    - Add/Remove to/from watchlist (if user is authenticated correctly)
- - Display list of cast members (both tv shows and movies)
+ - Display list of actors, directors, producers, writers
- - Display a complete episode guide (shows only)
- - Navigate between summary, cast members and episode list

 ### Notes
  - You need a trakt.tv account for this workflow.
-Get your personal [API key from trakt.tv] and register it with the following command: `apikey <your-api-key-here>`.
-Otherwise this workflow will not function.
+ - You need to store your [API key from trakt.tv] and your credentials (username/password).
+ - Your password will be saved as SHA1 hash.
+It is not stored in plain text!
+ - As soon as OAuth authentication is available it will replace the current authentication.

+### Command Overview
+![][commands]

+### Setup Commands
+ - `trakt-apikey <your-api-key-here>` will store your API key
+ - `trakt-username <your-username-here>` will store your username
+ - `trakt-password <your-password-here>` will store your password as SHA1 hash
+ - `trakt-testauth` will check the currently stored credentials
+ - `trakt-version` will show the current version

-### Usage
+### General Commands
  - `trakt-trends` will show the current trending options
+ - `trakt-watchlists` will show the current watchlist options
  - `trakt-shows breaking` will search for shows containing the name *breaking*
  - `trakt-movies thor` will search for movies containing the name *thor*
- - `trakt-version` will show the current version

-Each command will present a list of shows or to you.
-Now you have the possibility to select a show/movie and navigate between its summary, a cast list and a complete episode guide (shows only).

 ### Version
-1.2
+1.3 beta

 ### Screenshots
 ##### Trends